kubevela/kubevela.github.io/docs/end-user/rollout.md

 ```

 ### Rollout Update

-Apply the YAML below to modify the image of container, update the Workload to a new controllerRevision.
+Apply the YAML below to modify the image of the container.
+It will generate a new ControllerRevision.
 ```shell
 cat <<EOF | kubectl apply -f -
 apiVersion: core.oam.dev/v1beta1